Vietnam.vn - Nền tảng quảng bá Việt Nam

 ung thư - Ảnh 1.

-Ten children conceived using sperm from a man carrying a cancer-causing gene have been diagnosed with cancers including leukaemia and non-Hodgkin lymphoma - Photo: THE GUARDIAN
+Ten children conceived using sperm from a man carrying a cancer-causing gene have been diagnosed with cancers including leukaemia and non-Hodgkin's lymphoma - Photo: THE GUARDIAN

-Sperm from a donor found to carry a cancer-causing gene was used to conceive at least 67 children in eight countries across Europe, 10 of whom have been diagnosed with the disease, the Guardian reported.
+Sperm from a donor found to carry a cancer-causing gene was used to conceive at least 67 children in eight countries across Europe, 10 of whom have been diagnosed with the disease, according to the Guardian.

-The case raises concerns about the lack of international limits and regulations on the number of children that can be born from a sperm donor.
+The case raises concerns about the lack of international limits and regulations on the number of children that can be born from one sperm donor.

 The case was discovered when two different families in Europe reported that their children had the same rare cancer linked to a gene variant.
-Testing showed that both children had a rare variant of the TP53 gene, which is suspected to be related to the source of the donated sperm.
+Tests showed that both children carried a rare variant of the TP53 gene, which is suspected to be related to the source of the donor sperm.

 The man donated sperm in 2008, when the gene variant was not widely known to cause cancer, and could not be detected by standard screening methods at the time.

-Through collaboration between genetics and paediatrics departments across Europe, 67 children from 46 families in eight countries related to this donor were identified.
+Through collaboration between genetics and pediatrics departments across Europe, 67 children from 46 families in eight countries related to this donor were identified.

 Of these, 23 children carried the risk gene variant, and at least 10 developed serious cancers such as leukemia and non-Hodgkin lymphoma.
 These children are recommended to have close medical follow-up with regular whole-body MRIs, brain MRIs, and regular screenings as adults.